Who we are

 Who runs the Culture In Our City site?

-The ABCD Plan for Cultural Recovery is led by the cultural sector, supported by Brighton & Hove City Council.
+The Brighton and Hove Culture Alliance is led by the cultural sector, supported by Brighton & Hove City Council.
 The website is administered by the BHCC Arts Team.
 Its aims are delivered in collaboration with a group of cultural leaders within Brighton & Hove, coming together with the mission to champion the city’s arts and creative industries sector.

 The site will only function well if the cultural community of the city also takes responsibility for sharing information, using it as a resource and keeping it live.
 The administrative team want to hear from you, so do get in touch!